xuankimtran/docs-1/pages/katalon-analytics/docs/kt_kobiton_integration.md

 permalink: katalon-analytics/docs/kt_kobiton_integration.html
 ---

-You can enable Kobiton integration in Katalon TestOps to enhance your real-device testing experiences.
+You can enable Kobiton integration in Katalon TestOps to enhance your mobile device testing experiences.

 > Requirements:
 >